-The City will evaluate any new requests for retail water service which are outside the City's retail water service area within 120 days of the request, pursuant to the flow chart for retail water service requests provided in Figure 1.8.1.
+The City will evaluate any new requests for retail water service which are outside the City's retail water service area within 120 days of the request, pursuant to the flow chart for retail water service requests provided with the service area policy in Exhibit 1.8.0.
 It is the policy of the City to ensure that requests for expansion of the Retail Service Area be considered at least annually.